ibm-cloud-docs/appid/login-widget.md

 ## Displaying the Login Widget with the Android SDK
 {: #widget-display-android}

-You can call preconfigured screens with the [Android client SDK](https://github.com/ibm-cloud-security/appid-clientsdk-android).
+You can call preconfigured screens with the [Android client SDK](https://github.com/ibm-cloud-security/appid-clientsdk-android){: external}.
 {: shortdesc}

 Place the following command in your code.